Qalisa/github-actions-secrets-operator/README.md

-# Push GitHub Secrets Operator
+# GitHub Actions Secrets Operator

 A Kubernetes operator to synchronize secrets and variables to GitHub repositories, bypassing GitHub Free Plan restrictions on organization-level secrets.